-Before you lose your utility services, know what to do to possible delay this action.
+Before you lose your utility services, know what to do to possibly delay this action.
 Water, gas and electric companies can not turn off your service if:

-- Someone in the home is using life-saving medical equipment
+- You or someone in the home has a serious illness or using life-saving medical equipment

 Contact your electric company as soon as you begin to fall behind in your payments.
 Do not wait to receive a disconnection notice.
 This is what you want to do.

-- First, tell the utility company you are having difficulties paying the bill
+- Tell the utility company you are having difficulties paying the bill

-- Ask for a payment plan.
-This will break the payment into predictable 12 monthly payments
+- Ask for a payment plan to break the bill into 12 monthly payments

-- Finally, put in a financial hardship claim.
-You may qualify for financial assistance with your bill
+- Finally, put in a financial hardship claim if you qualify for financial assistance

 - Electric, water, gas bills